celery/celery/docs/userguide/routing.rst

 .. admonition:: Broadcast & Results

-    Note that Celery result does not define what happens if two tasks have the same task_id.
+    Note that Celery result doesn't define what happens if two tasks have the same task_id.
 If the same task is distributed to more than one worker, then the state history may not be preserved.

-    It is a good idea to set the ``task.ignore_result`` attribute in this case.
+    It's a good idea to set the ``task.ignore_result`` attribute in this case.